 Caregiving can be a stressful, isolating, and overwhelming experience.
 It can have a negative impact on the caregiver’s physical and mental health.
 Our award-winning COMPASS for the Caregiver program helps caregivers balance their own well-being with the challenges of caregiving.

-COMPASS is a supportive 4 week workshop facilitated by someone who understands how difficult caregiving can be.
+COMPASS is a supportive multi-session workshop facilitated by someone who understands how difficult caregiving can be.
 We discuss dealing with guilt and grief, managing stress, improving communication, navigating the system and planning for the journey ahead.

 - Province Wide (Online): Tuesdays, September 15 – October 6, 2020 | 5:00 PM – 7:00 PM | (SOLD OUT)

 - Tofield/Ryley/Beaver County West (Online): Wednesdays, September 30 – October 28, 2020 | 6:00 PM – 8:00 PM | Learn More & Register

 - Westlock (In-Person): Thursdays, October 1 – 29, 2020 | 1:30 PM – 4:00 PM | Learn more & register by calling 780-349-4033

 - Province Wide (Online): Wednesdays, October 7 – 28, 2020 | 1:00 PM – 3:30 PM | Learn More & Register

 If you are interested in hosting or facilitating COMPASS at your agency, please visit the COMPASS Facilitator Training page.